What is an influencer in the context of social media and why are they important?

 It’s also important that their followers are engaged.
-There are tweeters out there with 10K followers that don’t engage with them and they may only get 1-2 engagements per post.
-Alternatively, someone might only have 1K followers but invest loads of time engaging with them so that they average 10-20 engagements per post.
+There are Instagrammers out there with 10K followers that don’t engage with them and they may only get a handful of engagements per post.
+Alternatively, someone might only have 1K followers but invest loads of time engaging with them so that they average a higher percentage of engagements per post.

 Influencers must also fit your brand - they might reach thousands of people but if those people aren’t your target audience, then they are unlikely to get you anywhere.

 The more niche your industry the more influencers with smaller followings will be useful, particularly if you are a B2B business.

 - Reach - they must have built up a following

 - Influence - they must be trusted and will inspire action in their audiences

 - Relevance - they must reach your target ‘market’